Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 More on Germany's response to the pandemic in this article: [A German Exception?
 Why the Country’s Coronavirus Death Rate Is Low](https://www.nytimes.com/2020/04/04/world/europe/germany-coronavirus-death-rate.html)

-*Note*: Both U.K. and Netherlands have recovery cases, but it's very low, that it's not visible in the chart, quoting the dataset documentation of the recovery cases are computed:
+*Note*: Both The UK and Netherlands have recovery cases, but it's very low, that it's not visible in the chart, quoting the dataset documentation of the recovery cases are computed:

 > Recovered cases outside China are estimates based on local media reports, and state and local reporting when available, and therefore may be substantially lower than the true number.